OVERVIEW

 • Our BEng (Hons) in Biomedical Engineering programme is jointly supported by the CUHK Faculty of Engineering and Faculty of Medicine.
 It is coherently organized under the CUHK Department of Biomedical Engineering to support student learning on campus, in hospital, and with our partners local and overseas.

-• CUHK is one of only two Universities in Hong Kong that can offer interdisciplinary Biomedical Engineering education at the interface between Faculty of Medicine, Faculty of Engineering and Faculty of Business Administration.
-The Chinese University of Hong Kong is also the only University in Hong Kong that organizes students and staff in a collegiate system, bringing various fields of studies together and provides aspects of holistic education.
+• CUHK is one of only two Universities in Hong Kong that can offer interdisciplinary Biomedical Engineering education at the interface between the Faculty of Medicine, Faculty of Engineering and Faculty of Business Administration.
+The Chinese University of Hong Kong is also the only University in Hong Kong that organizes students and staff in a collegiate system, bringing various fields of studies together and providing aspects of holistic education.

 • Our students have opportunity to support for overseas exchanges, research and industrial internships, and global competitions.